devMikeFrancis/digital-movie-poster/README.md

 ### Kiosk Mode

 **You will need to lookup tutorials on how to boot your Pi in kiosk mode using chromium.**

+**NOTE: THEME MUSIC AUDIO - You have to set this chromium flag in order to get audio to autoplay**

+`--autoplay-policy=no-user-gesture-required`

 ## Usage